ashki23/sbox/README.md

 [user@lewis4-r7425-htc5-node835 ~]$
 ```

-Use the cluster interactively with more time and resources:
+Using the cluster interactively with more time and resources:

 ```bash
 [user@lewis4-r630-login-node675 ~]$ interactive --mem 16 -n 6 -t 4